Privacy notice

 JAG is responsible for the operational delivery of accreditation for screening endoscopists.
 All endoscopists must be accredited in order to provide screening.
 JAG also hosts the accreditation panel which set the criteria for the accreditation assessments.

-JAG share details of the result of each accreditation assessment with Public Health England and NHS England as requested.
+JAG share details of the result of each accreditation assessment with NHS England as requested.

 Service accreditation